neoforged/.github/primers/1.21.6/index.md

 #### GuiItemRenderState

 `GuiItemRenderState` is a special case used to render an item to the screen.
-It takes in the stringified name of the item, the current pose, its XY coordinates, and its scissor area.
+It takes in the stringified name of the item, the current pose, its XY coordinates, its scissor area, and its rendering bounds.
 The `ItemStackRenderState` it holds is what defines how the item is rendered.

 Just before the 'render' phase, the `GuiRenderer` effectively turns the `GuiItemRenderState` into a `GuiElementRenderState`, more specifically a `BlitRenderState`.
 This is done by constructing an item atlas `GpuTexture` which the item is drawn to, and then that texture is submitted as a `BlitRenderState`.
 All `GuiItemRenderState`s use `RenderPipelines#GUI_TEXTURED_PREMULTIPLIED_ALPHA`.